joshbegley/nyt-latest/README.md

 **Judge Investigated Over His Profane TikTok Videos**\
 `The New Jersey judge, Gary Wilcox, posted the videos using an alias.
 In some, he wore judicial robes.
-AOthers were recorded from bed.`\
+At least one was recorded from bed.`\
 https://nytimes.com/2023/07/03/nyregion/new-jersey-judge-gary-wilcox-tiktok.html?searchResultPosition=1

 **Senegal’s President Rules Out a Divisive Third Term**\